GlastonburyC/Kaggle---Fisheries/README.md

 # Kaggle: Fisheries multi-species fish detection
 # (Image recognition problem)

+The latest k-fold cross-validation weights are in train_relabelled/ and new_labels/.
+They are 45 epoch runs with 960x640 bbox predictiond using high confidence assignment IOU = 0.70

 Kaggle competition to assign a probability that an image contains one of eight catagories:

 1. ALB